Brown University logo

 Alpert Medical School

-Established in 1811 (reorganized in 1972), it is the fourth oldest medical school in the Ivy League and is especially known for its highly selective 8-year Program in Liberal Medical Education (PLME).
+Established in 1811 (reorganized 1972), it's the fourth oldest medical school in the Ivy League, renowned for its eight-year Program in Liberal Medical Education (PLME).

 🏛️